Plant vs Whey Protein: Which is Best for Bodybuilding?

 A study published in the Journal of the International Society of Sports Nutrition found that whey and soy protein supplements similarly mitigated performance deterioration during soccer speed-endurance training, with both showing comparable effectiveness in recovery processes like muscle damage and redox responses (Kritikos et al., 2021).

-Cheap samples of soy protein isolate and pea protein isolate
+Cheap samples of soy protein isolate and pea protein isolate.
+You might also like our article on the best supplements for muscle recovery.

 Weight Loss